-The confusion matrix is a table that helps to visualize and understand the performance of an algorithm.
-In our case is the decision tree.
+The confusion matrix is a table that helps to visualize and understand the performance of supervised algorithms where the target is to determine a logical value.
+In this article, we will demonstrate the confusion matrix on a prediction algorithm of a decision tree.
 It shows how effective the predictive algorithm is and how many times it hits the correct or wrong outcome.

 The name might be scary as it can be confusing for the first sight, but it is more related to the cells’ values.

 The confusion matrix stands with a decision tree (prediction tree in AnswerMiner).
 Because of this reason, in the following guide, we will write about the tree as well.
 If the tree is Batman, the matrix is Robin, or if the tree is Captain America, the matrix is Bucky Barnes (just to favor for both DC and Marvel fans).

 Back to statistics, the average should always be displayed with a standard deviation to cover reality.
 This is the same with the tree where the matrix should be displayed with it, or at least the information should be included in the interpretation.
 Le’ts get back to this later.
 There are some “definitions” that you need to know before you dig deeper.